Another whirlwind day in a campaign that nearly gave me a heart attack!

 It's also why I felt a tingle of excitement down my spine upon reading the next line of Unbound's email:

 'We'll be sending you details of the next steps of the editorial process outline in the the coming weeks'

 Lastly, another question which has been put to me a few times today: what happens to pledges made after the 100% mark has been achieved?
 The answer is as follows: the first 100% (4000 quid) will be exclusively used to finalise the novel that will be published in electronic and hardcopy (i.e. structural edit, copy edit, line edit, any other designs etc).
-Beyond 100%, the proceeds from the presales are shared down the line between Unbound and me.
+Beyond 100%, the proceeds from the presales are shared 50/50 between Unbound and me.
 Believe it or not, I might finally see some financial return for my writing!
 Needless to say, patrons purchasing these presales beyond the 100% mark will also have their names inscribed in the special edition of the book (the one created for patrons) post-publication.

 I can't wait for you to receive a copy of 'The Sheriff's Catch' in coming months.
-I think you'll find it thrilling and enlightening in equal measure: certainly full of vivid descriptions and a bit different from most other reads out there, and I mean that in the best possible way (with four more sequels waiting in the wings!)
+I hope you'll find it thrilling and enlightening in equal measure: certainly full of vivid descriptions and a bit different from most other reads out there, and I mean that in the best possible way (with four more sequels waiting in the wings!)

 Have a great night, time for me to finally grab some sleep before midnight!

 Best wishes & thanks so much again everyone

 Join 228 other awesome people who subscribe to new posts on this blog.